 On Aug.
 27, 1980, the ambassador and members of his family were on their way to the home of the acting president of the American University in Beirut when their three-car motorcade was attacked with rifle fire and grenades.
 The unsuccessful assassins fled, leaving their weapons behind.
 The serial numbers of the weapons showed that they had been made in the U.S. and shipped to Israel.
 In Dean’s own words, “The most likely group behind the attempt were surrogates of Israel.”
 Although both of Dean’s parents were Jewish, he was seen as a defender of Palestinian resistance against Israel.

 As with the attack on the USS Liberty, there was no investigation.
 1980 was an election year.

 Henry C. Clifford, Wainscott, NY

-See publisher Andrew I. Killgore’s article, “Israel’s Failed Assassination Attempt on U.S. Ambassador Documented,” in the May 2004 Washington Report.
+See publisher Andrew I. Killgore’s article, “Israel’s Failed Assassination Attempt on U.S. Ambassador Documented,” in the May 2004 Washington Report on Middle East Affairs,.